Hopac/Hopac/Docs/Internals.md

 let create () = IVar<'x> ()
 ```

-The implementation of the read operation is then in the **DoJob** method that
+The implementation of the read operation is in the **DoJob** method that needs
-needs to be implemented in the IVar class:
+to be implemented in the IVar class:

 ```fsharp
 type IVar<'x> () = class